ucan-wg/spec/README.md

 ### Payload

-A UCAN Envelope MUST contain at least the following fields:
+A UCAN's Payload MUST contain at least the following fields:

 | Field   | Type                                      | Required | Description                                                 |
 |---------|-------------------------------------------|----------|-------------------------------------------------------------|